dosco/graphjin/README.md

 ## Highlevel

-- Works with Postgres, MySQL8, YugabyteDB, CockroachDB,
+- Works with Postgres, MySQL8, YugabyteDB
 - Also works with Amazon Aurora/RDS and Google Cloud SQL
 - Supports REST, GraphQL and Websocket APIs